src-d/guide/engineering/teams/methodology-ml.md

 Once per two weeks, on Fridays, the same day as the [paper reading club](https://github.com/src-d/reading-club), we run Research Days (RD).
 The purpose of RDs is to stay aware of the latest research and encourage experiments with MLonCode.
+The research topic needs to be relevant to the company, though it may of course miss an immediate application opportunity or usefulness guarantees.
 Here is the list of things which may be done on a RD:

 - Read papers.
 The papers **must** be announced on the previous day in `#machine-learning` community Slack channel.
 The paper summaries **must** be posted to [shortscience](https://www.shortscience.org/).